EyasuTeshome/shifttracker/interview-prep/add-last-touches-to-resume-based-on-feedback.md

 ## Project Setup

 - Open up your resume in Google Docs
 - Open all written and numerical resume feedback from your project reviewer(s).
+You can find written feedback on your dashboard for each project under the **Action-->View Reviews** button.

 ## Using project reviewer feedback to finalize your resume